-- You can swap kale with spinach or even parsley.
+If you’re not a fan of kale, you can swap it with spinach or even parsley.

-Chickpeas are a rich source of vitamins, minerals, protein and fibre.
+A rich source of vitamins, minerals, protein and fiber.

 Combining chickpeas in your diet may help with improving digestion, weight management and reducing the risk of several diseases.

-It is rich in fibre, antioxidants, calcium, vitamin K, chlorophyll, vitamin C and iron.
+Rich in fiber, antioxidants, calcium, vitamin K, chlorophyll, vitamin C and iron.

-Carrots are a particularly good source of beta-carotene, fibre, vitamin K1, potassium, and antioxidants.
+A particularly good source of beta-carotene, fiber, vitamin K1, potassium, and antioxidants.

-Celery is rich in vitamins A, K, and C, and minerals like potassium.
+Being rich in vitamins A, K, and C, as well as minerals like potassium.

-Anti-inflammatory and antioxidant properties of celery make it become an ideal food for who suffers from high cholesterol levels and blood pressure.
+Promoting healthy blood flow, which makes it an ideal food for those who suffer from high blood pressure.